 With hymns, choir, incense, and Sermon this is a traditional service for all the family.

-Imagine – one night a month where no one has to make supper!
+Imagine – one night where no one has to make supper!
 Instead everyone gets to enjoy making a craft, playing a game, learning about the God who loves us, and enjoying a meal together!
 Messy Church is a fresh new way of experiencing church.
 It’s creating, worshipping and sharing a meal together.
 It’s for all ages.
 It’s fun.
 It’s family friendly.
-It happens when you arrive – the doors open at 4:00 pm but you come as you are able.
-Typical programme:
+It happens when you arrive – come as you are able.

 - 4:00 p.m.
 Welcome.
 You may arrive anytime through the evening.
 You are never ‘late’ for Messy Church.